-4.3.1 Draft and Issue an Invitation for Proposals (IFP)
+4.3.1 Draft and Issue the Request for Proposals (RFP)

-The standard IFP developed by DAGS is located in Appendix F and defines the scope of the project, project schedule, the procurement process, evaluation criteria, special contractual terms and conditions, and specific corporate and technical information to be submitted by the ESCO in writing.
-The primary purpose of the IFP is to give form and substance to the project and to establish the ground rules for the ESCO selection and contracting process.
+The standard RFP developed by DAGS is located in Appendix F and defines the purpose and goals of the project, scope of the project, project schedule, the procurement process, evaluation criteria, special contractual terms and conditions, and specific corporate and technical information to be submitted by the ESCO in writing.
+The primary purpose of the RFP is to give form and substance to the project and to establish the ground rules for the ESCO selection and contracting process.
 Development of objective evaluation criteria is critical for ensuring that the most qualified ESCO is selected.
-This process is designed to identify the most qualified ESCO to implement the EPC project based on a comparison of the ESCO's relative abilities, experience, and expertise.
-Since the selected ESCO will be a partner for as long as 20 years, it is also important to select an ESCO that the agency is comfortable working with and that shares the agency's goals.
-The IFP process is a good way to compare ESCOs technical approaches to the project, and evaluate their capabilities and commitment.
+This process is designed to identify the most qualified ESCO to implement the EPC project, based on a comparison of the ESCOs relative abilities, experience and expertise.
+Since the selected ESCO may be a partner for as long as 20 years, it is also important to select an ESCO that the agency is comfortable working with and that shares the agency's goals.
+The RFP process is a good way to compare ESCOs technical approaches to the project, and evaluate their capabilities and commitment.